-- Medicaid-eligible individuals are more likely to have jobs where health insurance is rarely offered to employees, such as jobs offered by small businesses or in the agricultural and service industries.24 - Obtaining insurance through the Federally-Facilitated Marketplace is out of reach for this population: the low-wages offered by many Arizona employers do not give workers enough income to purchase health insurance on their own.25 By definition, the income levels of those who qualify for AHCCCS mean that an individual is working but making less than \$21,597 per year.26 - In Arizona, 9.9% of residents are uninsured-health insurance is unaffordable and unavailable to these residents.27
+- Medicaid-eligible individuals are more likely to have jobs where health insurance is rarely offered to employees, such as jobs offered by small businesses or in the agricultural and service industries.23 In Arizona, fewer than half of private-sector employers offer health insurance.24 - Obtaining insurance through the Federally-Facilitated Marketplace is out of reach for this population: the low-wages offered by many Arizona employers do not give workers enough income to purchase health insurance on their own.25 By definition, the income levels of those who qualify for AHCCCS mean that an individual is working but making less than \$21,597 per year.26 - In Arizona, 9.9% of residents are uninsured-health insurance is unaffordable and unavailable to these residents.27

 AHCCCS Works does not address the wider constraints of the health insurance market, where access to private insurance is unrealistic for low-income residents.
-Meanwhile, the program as designed will terminate coverage for anyone who fails to meet its paperwork requirements or who needs Medicaid for longer than five years.
+Meanwhile, the program as designed will suspend coverage for anyone who fails to meet its paperwork requirements or who needs Medicaid for longer than five years.
 While AHCCCS argues these policies ensure "greater access to employment,"28 in fact, the opposite is true: barring otherwise eligible people from the Medicaid program only makes it more difficult for working-poor adults to maintain employment.